varunharry6/check/README.md

 Upgrade to a supported Log4j 2.x version: This is the most effective long-term solution and should be prioritized.
 Apply temporary mitigations: While upgrading, consider temporary measures like log4j-filters or patching vulnerable configurations to reduce immediate exposure.
 Develop a comprehensive patching strategy: Implement a process for regularly identifying and updating vulnerable software components, including Log4j.

+Attackers can exploit vulnerabilities in unsupported Log4j versions to inject malicious code into applications.
+This code can then execute with the same privileges as the application itself, granting attackers complete control over systems

+Certain exploits allow attackers to exfiltrate sensitive data directly from logs.
+In a scenario where applications using unsupported Log4j generate logs containing confidential information (e.g., usernames, passwords, financial details), attackers can leverage the vulnerabilities to extract this data
 Raise awareness: Educate developers and IT personnel about the risks of unsupported Log4j versions and best practices for secure logging.
 5. Conclusion